petersjared5/Chicago-Transit-Authority-Case-Study/README.md

      highlighting trends.

 ## **Data Preparation**
-  For transparency and reproducibility, the entire data cleaning and preparation process was conducted within my R script files.
+  For transparency and reproducibility, the entire data cleaning and preparation process was conducted within my R script file.
 The dataset provided by the Chicago Police Department’s Traffic Crashes database required several cleaning and filtering steps to ensure accuracy and focus the analysis.
 Key steps included:

   - Filtering out non-informative values (e.g., "UNKNOWN", "OTHER", "NOT APPLICABLE") across multiple variables to reduce noise.